 On YouTube, viewers are likely listening to your video.
 But if you’re planning to share your 6-second ad on Facebook, Instagram, or Twitter then the majority of viewers will likely be silent listeners.
 That’s why it’s important to create a video that makes sense with no sound if you’re planning to share it to the news feed.
 Check out our blog post on creating silent videos for tips.

 Have you created any 6-second video ads?
 We’d love to see them!
-Share a link in the comments, or head over to share your experience with us in our private Facebook group, the Animoto Social VIdeo Marketing Community.
+Share your videos with us in our private Facebook group, the Animoto Social Video Marketing Community.